Best Kubernetes Management Platforms 2025

 Limitations:

-• Newer platform: Founded 2019, less track record than established vendors
+• Newer platform: Less track record than established vendors

 • Cost intelligence limited: Basic cost visibility, not comprehensive optimization

-• AI/ML capabilities: No intelligent automation or ML-based optimization
+• AI capabilities: No intelligent automation or ML-based optimization

 • Developer portal: Operator-focused more than developer self-service